Frédéric Chopin: In literature, stage, film, and television

 Chopin has figured extensively in Polish literature, both in serious critical studies and in fictional treatments.
 The earliest manifestation was probably an 1830 sonnet on Chopin by Leon Ulrich.
 French writers on Chopin (apart from Sand) have included Marcel Proust and André Gide, and he has also featured in works by Gottfried Benn and Boris Pasternak.

-There are numerous English-language biographies of Chopin.

 Possibly the first venture into fictional treatments of Chopin's life was a fanciful operatic version of some of its events: Chopin (1901).
 The music – based on Chopin's own – was assembled by Giacomo Orefice, with a libretto by Angiolo Orvieto.

 Chopin's life has been fictionalised in numerous films.
 As early as 1919, Chopin's relationships with three women – his youth sweetheart Mariolka, then Polish singer Sonja Radkowska, and later George Sand – were portrayed in the German silent film Nocturno der Liebe (1919).
 The 1945 biographical film A Song to Remember earned Cornel Wilde an Academy Award nomination as Best Actor for his portrayal of the composer.
-Other film treatments have included La valse de l'adieu (1928) by Henry Roussel, with Pierre Blanchar as Chopin; Impromptu (1991), starring Hugh Grant as Chopin; La note bleue (1991); and Chopin: Desire for Love (2002).
+Other film treatments have included La valse de l'adieu (1928) by Henry Roussel, with Pierre Blanchar as Chopin; Impromptu (1991), starring Hugh Grant as Chopin; La note bleue (1991); Chopin: Desire for Love (2002); and Chopin, a Sonata in Paris (2025).

 Chopin's life was described in a 1999 BBC Omnibus documentary by András Schiff and Mischa Scorer, in a 2010 documentary by Angelo Bozzolini and Roberto Prosseda for Italian television, and in a 2010 BBC Four documentary, Chopin – The Women Behind The Music.